-5.6 Due to Banks and Customers
+1.6 Due to Banks and Customers

-Please see "Annual Report 2017 - Notes to the Annual Financial Statements - 26 Due to banks and 27 Due to customers" in Annual Financial Statements of the Annual Report 2017, which has been incorporated by reference herein.
+Please see "Notes to the Consolidated Annual Financial Statements - 26 Due to banks and 27 Due to customers" in the Annual Report 2018, which has been incorporated by reference herein.

-5.7 Maturity Analysis of Assets and Liabilities
+1.7 Maturity Analysis of Assets and Liabilities

-The following tables show the financial assets and liabilities for 2017, 2016 and 2015 arranged by the earliest possible contractual maturity.
+The following tables show the financial assets and liabilities for 2018, 2017 and 2016 arranged by the earliest possible contractual maturity.
 This picture is not consistent with how ABN AMRO views and manage liquidity, as it does not take expected client behaviour and other factors into account.
 Most notably, this table does not reflect prepayment of mortgages and other loans and the fact that the behavioural maturities of client deposits are not in line with the contractual maturities.
 Financial investments relate to the liquidity buffer and can be liquidated quickly despite the longer contractual maturity.